There are some welcome changes on the way for Siri in iOS 14. With a splash of paint and improvements in translation, knowledge, and maps.

 When is the iOS 14 release date?

 Apple hasn’t announced a date yet.
 Based on past releases, it’s likely to be in September 2020.
 The worldwide pandemic may have affected this.
 We don’t know at this point.

 - Better maps

 - iOS 14 supported devices

 Siri has had a makeover

-Visually, the virtual assistant will no longer take up the entire display when activated in its first major redesign since it first launched eight years ago.
+Visually, the virtual assistant will no longer take up the entire display when activated in its first significant redesign since it first launched eight years ago.

-Siri will pop up with a distinct, larger, colorful icon, that appears when you hold your finger to the bottom of your iPhone screen, or say "Hey Siri".
-The new icon now appears over the top of the regular iOS UI, and it can even display compatible widgets, such as when you ask for the weather.
+Siri will pop up with a distinct, larger, colorful icon that appears when you hold your finger to the bottom of your iPhone screen, or say “Hey Siri”.
+The new icon now appears over the top of the regular iOS UI.
+It can even display compatible widgets, such as when you ask for the weather.

 Siri includes a new compact mode, and now supports sending audio messages.

 iPadOS 14 is also seeing an update to Siri.
 Generated results will appear in a newly designed compact screen in the bottom right-hand corner of an iPad screen.